Tony Rampling

-Tony Rampling (born 25 October 1961) is a former professional rugby league footballer who played in the New South Wales Rugby League.
+Tony Rampling (born 25 October 1961) is an Australian former professional rugby league footballer who played in the New South Wales Rugby League.
 During his career he played for the South Sydney Rabbitohs (two spells), Eastern Suburbs, Gold Coast Chargers, Salford City Reds and the Western Suburbs Magpies.

 In 1982, Rampling was selected to represent New South Wales as a second-rower for games I and II of the 1982 State of Origin series and again in 1985, for game III as a reserve.
 Hard-as-nails, Rampling retired at the end of the 1992 season, age 31.